 Another student (Calhoun Class of 1995 and Harvard University Class of 1999) went to Toronto as a sophomore where she participated in a Multicultural Leadership Conference.
 As one of two students from the U.S. at the conference and an African American she participated in a number of poignant meetings and experiential exercises.
 She not only learned skills to animate the multicultural club at Calhoun, but also realized some of the assumptions U.S. citizens routinely make about our Canadian neighbors.
 She described the effect of her trip on her as “profound”.

-As each senior’s college application is considered in this remarkable time, substantial attention is paid to whether or not the student has engaged in enriching, educational, often adventurous experiences, experiences which build character and further one’s mental, emotional, and/or physical health and maturity.
-This in itself is not a sound reason for participation in the programs offered through The Network of Complementary Schools but the richness derived from the experiences is one that follows a participant through all moments of his or her future.
+As each senior’s college application, substantial attention is paid to whether or not the student has engaged in enriching, educational, often adventurous experiences, experiences which build character and further one’s mental, emotional, and/or physical health and maturity.
+The richness derived from the experiences of the Network follows a participant through all moments of his or her future.

 The Calhoun School